Lohries/Mini_Kart/README.md

 12/01/24
 # Mini_Kart

-This is a mini cart that contains two motor that control the direction of cart, three ultrassonic sencors that calculates the distance between the object and the veiclhe, a H bridge to make the motors to operabte in a inverse order and the last is an Ardiuno UNO that contains the programm that makes this robot partially drive alone, dodging things in ts way.
+This is a mini-cart equipped with two motors responsible for controlling the direction of the cart.
+Additionally, it features three ultrasonic sensors designed to calculate the distance between the vehicle and surrounding objects.
+To enable precise control of the motors, the setup includes a current-control unit, which allows the motors to operate in both directions.
+The brain of this autonomous robot is an Arduino UNO, hosting the program that enables the robot to navigate autonomously by avoiding obstacles in its path.